Hans Heinrich XV von Hochberg: Prince of Pless and second marriage

-This marriage also ended in a divorce in 1934 because of the family scandal – the seduction of the youngest son of Hans Heinrich XV – Bolko – by his stepmother.
-They subsequently married and had two children, Hedwig Maria and Bolko Constantine.
+This marriage also ended in a divorce in 1934 after González de Candamo began a sexual relationship with Hans Heinrich XV's younger son Bolko.
+The two subsequently married and had two children, Hedwig Maria and Bolko Constantine.

 As a result of the global economic crisis, the Lower Silesian estates belonging to the Hochbergs fell into debt.
 In 1936, against the pressures of creditors Hans Heinrich XV left Waldenburg (now Książ) and came to Pszczyna, where his son Hans Heinrich XVII fought tax disputes with the Polish authorities, which became the heading of international media.
 Finally Hans Heinrich himself led to the end of the crisis by signing in 1937 an agreement in which the Hochbergs lost the privilege of mining in Pszczyna and lost control over the tax system.

 Eventually the Polish state took over 56% of his assets.